RationAI/xopat/modules/menu-pages/README.md

 - [R]`title` - the page menu button title
 - [O]`icon` - material icon name
+- [O]`id` - if set, you can open the menu page programmatically using this ID
 - [O]`subtitle` - if set, the page subtitle, otherwise same as title
 - [O]`main` - if `false` (default), the page is attached to the previous main page, the first object ignores this property, always main
 - [R]`page` - a list of nodes of UI building blocks to generate data reports, where each node contains: